The Hitchhiker's Guide to Facebook Web Tracking with Invisible Pixels and Click IDs: Rolling Expiration Dates of

 Interestingly, there are 172 (7.5\%) websites that blocked our access after a specific event, or stored duplicate results for an event.
-Not generating a \fbp value could be due to network errors (unable to load \FBpixel), or the specific website stopped supporting \FBpixel since our first crawl in Section~\ref{sec:adoption}.
-Moreover, given that for this experiment we did not use any mechanism to disguise our crawler from bot detection, duplicate cookies could be due to network errors, or simply redirection to human authentication mechanisms (\eg, CAPTCHA) for the current site, or even blocking the crawler from further action if it was flagged as a potential bot.
+Not generating a \fbp value could be due to network errors (unable to load \FBpixel), or the specific website stopped supporting \FBpixel since our first crawl in Sec.~\ref{sec:adoption}.
+Given that for this experiment we did not use any mechanism to disguise our crawler from bot detection, duplicate cookies could be due to network errors, redirection to human authentication mechanisms (\eg CAPTCHA), or even blocking the crawler from further action if it was flagged as a potential bot.